ha/fraggle/README.md

       # other doozers until one accepts or it runs out of options; A NoAddrs
       # exception will be raised if that later happens.

-      # This can take an optional [doozer uri][] (String).
-      # If no parameters are given, it will use the DOOZER_URI` environment
-      # variable if present, otherwise it will default to the uri containing
-      # the default doozer addresses with IP 127.0.0.1 and ports 8046, 8041,
-      # 8042, 8043.
       c = Fraggle.connect

       req = c.get("/foo") do |e|